elastic/kibana/x-pack/build_chromium/README.md

    - 8 CPU
    - 30GB memory
    - 80GB free space on disk (Try `ncdu /home` to see where space is used.)
-   - "Cloud API access scopes": must have **read / write** scope for the Storage API
+   - "Cloud API access scopes": must have **read / write** scope for the Storage API.
+Access scopes in the GCP VM instance needs to be set to allow full access to all Cloud APIs vs default access (this will return a 403 otherwise in the build.py script)
 4. Install [Google Cloud SDK](https://cloud.google.com/sdk) locally to ssh into the GCP instance

 ## Artifacts